WSU-CPTS322-SP26/IDS/CPT_S 322 Class Assignments/Sprint_3/Sprint_3_report.md

 ## Retrospective Summary
 Here's what went well:
-  * We worked very well to complete our sprint 3 goals
+  * We worked very well to complete our sprint 3 goals in an efficient and timely manner.
-  * Item 2
+  * The Leison was very good at splitting and assigning work to other members of the team.
   * Item x

 Here's what we'd like to improve:
-   * Item 1
+   * We could have worked harder to come up with more features instead of just refining current ones
    * Item 2
    * Item x